RKelln/5-directions/data_in_practice/companion.md

 >
 > **Put your effort where your heart is**: use values-based accountability.
 Production is guided not by profit but by social and environmental priorities.
 >
-> **Building whole-community governance**: extend decision making and ownership to all contributors whether present in all value chains or affected by the coop’s actions.
+> **Building whole-community governance**: extend decision-making and stewardship to all contributors and those affected by your organization's actions.

 These principles reflect the similar ideals we have seen in other feminist economic movements.
-Care work is the core makes clear that every collaboration requires maintenance and sustenance of both the collaboration and all the contributors to the collaboration, both human and non-human, animate and inanimate.
+Care work at the core makes clear that every collaboration requires maintenance and sustenance of both the collaboration and all the contributors to the collaboration, both human and non-human, animate and inanimate.

+For example, in the Guerrilla Media Collective DisCo they have separated out [different types of labour](https://wiki.guerrillamediacollective.org/index.php/Working_Circles), beyond the paid and pro-bono [translation work](https://www.guerrillatranslation.org/) they all do, and have regular rotation between the types of care work:

+* Website/Tech
+  * Development and maintenance of website
+* Media Peers
+  * Networking and alliances, social media, campaigns
+* Sustainability
+  * Fundraising, relations with funders
+* Community
+  * Mentoring, mutual support, rhythms, tools and group culture
+* Membership
+  * Interviews, aptitude testing, buddy-system, mentoring
+* Legal/Finance
+  * Legal structure, taxes, payroll
+* Development
+  * Goals, structural and organizational development
+* Love
+  * Overseeing pro-bono work, blog publishing
+* Livelihood
+  * Agency work, client attention, budgeting

+These groupings work best for an ongoing collective, but certainly apply to art making collectives, and even single projects involve the first three: Website/Tech, Media, Sustainability, and ongoing projects like datasets may require all but the last two: Love and Livelihood.

 These DisCo principles work well in dataset collaborations with diverse sets of contributors with different needs.
 Put care work at the core, guided by your shared values, for all contributors and those affected by your decisions and actions.